Trade union members across Scotland are learning in their workplaces through union partnerships with The Open University in Scotland.

 Public and Commercial Services Union members work predominantly in UK government departments and public bodies.
 A bespoke 'Employability Skills' course was delivered to members of the Public and Commercial Services Union across Scotland, as well as 'Effective Communications' and 'Writings Skills for Business' courses at the Registers of Scotland.

 UNISON's members work predominantly in public services, including local government, education and health.
 A learning agreement between the OU and UNISON benefits workers across the UK's public services.
 For example, OU dementia care and mental health workshops for UNISON members working in local councils and the NHS.

 Tommy Breslin is a Senior Development Officer for Scottish Union Learning within the Scottish Trades Union Congress.
-He was promoted from a Development Officer role to the Senior role following undertaking a range of short OU accredited courses - known as microcredentials - in online teaching.
+He was promoted from a Development Officer role to the Senior role after doing a range of short OU accredited courses - known as microcredentials - in online teaching.
 Tommy has supported unions transition their programmes to online.

 Brian Ronald is Application Specialist / Project Manager for the Aerospace Digital Visualisation Suite in South Ayrshire.
 While an Engineering Inspector and Lead Union Learning Representative with Unite the Union at Rolls-Royce, he graduated with an OU Bachelor of Science Open degree.
 Brian is a Scottish Trades Union Congress union learning award winner.

 Pauline McColgan is a project worker at teaching union the Educational Institute of Scotland (EIS).
 She has used new digital skills gained through online teaching microcredentials, including on accessibility and inclusive learning, to support EIS members during the COVID-19 pandemic.
 The OU, EIS and Scottish Union Learning have collaborated to develop a course.